1. Isotope-Labeled Compounds

 S-Adenosyl-L-methionine-d3 68684-40-2 98.05%

-S-Adenosyl-L-methionine-d3 is a deuterium labeled S-Adenosyl-L-methionine.
-S-Adenosyl-L-methionine is produced endogenously from methionine and ATP by action of the enzyme methionine adenosyltransferase and is an important orally active methyl group donor[1][2].
+S-Adenosyl-L-methionine-d3 is the deuterated product of S-Adenosyl-L-methionine.
+S-Adenosyl-L-methionine is endogenously produced from methionine and ATP through the action of methionine adenosyltransferase and is an important orally active methyl donor.

 S-Adenosyl-L-methionine-d<sub>3</sub>